 What personal equipment do I need?

-You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. For more details, you can read our blog - What to Pack for Walking in the Cotswolds
+You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, a waterproof jacket and trousers, a daypack and hats/gloves etc. In the summer months, sun screen is essential and if you happen to be walking in March or October, some woolly gloves and a hat might be a good idea!

 When is the best time of year?